Kieranheiberg/K-BOT/K-Bot/README.md

 11. You can now safely close terminal window.
 Rerun **RunPhotosensor.bat** shortcut to start another round of data collection

 ## Add Species (Calibration Equations)
-*Equations.json* is an editable file where all bacteria species calibration equations are stored dynamically. *Equations.json* is saved in photosensor folder on plate reader laptop desktop.
+*Equations.json* is an editable file where all bacteria species calibration equations are stored dynamically. *Equations.json* needs to be saved in same directory as *Export_csv.py*.

-To add a new species, open *Equations.json* and enter name followed by mathematical equation (in python code format) for new species.
+To add a new species, open *Equations.json* and enter name followed by mathematical equation for new species (in executable python code format).
 Example of full *Equations.json* file can be seen below:
 ```json
 {
     "redrum": "-0.586 * math.log(Voltage) + 0.2872",